 - Driving a vehicle

-The person can be very familiar with these activities, but over time, their ability to remember how to do them diminishes.
-For example, a person might struggle to work with numbers, and therefore, cannot manage a checkbook and pay his or her bills.
+The person might be very familiar with these activities at first—however, over time, their ability to remember how to do them can diminish.
+For example, a person might struggle to work with numbers, and therefore may find it difficult to manage a checkbook and pay their bills.

-The ability to perceive time is an essential function of the human brain, and when Alzheimer's disease takes effect, it can be compromised, leading to time distortion.
+The ability to perceive time can arguably be an “essential” function of the human brain.
+However, when Alzheimer's disease takes effect, it can be compromised—possibly leading to time distortion.

-Time can refer to many things - for example, it can indicate the current hour, or it can include months, days, and years.
-Therefore, those with early Alzheimer's might show issues with remembering dates or frequently forgetting what day of the week it is.
+Time can refer to many things.
+For example, it can indicate the current hour, or it can include the measurement of months, days and years.
+Those with early-onset Alzheimer's might seem to have a hard time remembering dates or might frequently forget what day of the week it is.

-In addition to time, people with early signs of Alzheimers's might also forget where they are presently at or how they got there in the first place.
+In addition to time, people with early signs of Alzheimer's might also find it difficult to understand their physical location.
+They may be unaware of where they are presently, or how they got there in the first place.
 They may also fail to remember the directions to familiar places.
-If they are traveling alone, this can potentially cause an individual to get lost if they do not have assistance.

-Decision making can involve numerous actions, all of which can be negatively impacted by Alzheimer’s disease.
+Decision-making can affect multiple areas of life, all of which can be negatively impacted by Alzheimer’s disease.
 Some examples can include:

 - How to dress